-Warning: When handling the processor package, avoid placing direct pressure on the label area of the CPU or CPU socket.
-Also, improper CPU installation or socket misalignment can cause serious damage to the CPU or motherboard which may result in RMA repairs.
+Warning: When handling the processor package, avoid placing direct pressure on the label area of the fan.
+Also, improper CPU installation or socket misalignment can cause serious damage to the CPU or the motherboard that will require RMA repairs.
 Please read and follow all instructions thoroughly before installing your CPU and heatsink.